sarutlaa/tinitiate-aws-glue/markdown/athena.md

 1. Connecting to AWS Data Catalog and choosing the database from Glue.
 2. Executing ANSI SQL Queries in Athena.
-3. Creating table to directly read the data from S3 (CSV File) without crawler
+3. Creating table to directly read the data from S3 (CSV File) without crawler sample SQL query:

-   Using Athena Console will be shown in hands-on and below is the code to create using SQL sample SQL query:
    ```sql
     CREATE EXTERNAL TABLE IF NOT EXISTS AwsDataCatalog.tinitiate_athena.pq_sample_athena (